ucf-sttc/navsim-mlagents/docs/Readme.md

 settings such as multi-agent and adversarial), automated testing of game builds and evaluating different game design decisions pre-release.
-The ML-Agents Toolkit is mutually beneficial for both game developers and AI researchers as it provides a central platform where advances in AI can be evaluated on Unityâ€™s rich environments and then made accessible to the wider research and game developer communities.
+The ML-Agents Toolkit is mutually beneficial for both game developers and AI researchers as it provides a central platform where advances in AI can be evaluated on Unity’s rich environments and then made accessible to the wider research and game developer communities.